 Cornwall features several gardens and parks, such as The Lost Gardens of Heligan and the Eden Project, that are wheelchair accessible and great for elderly adults.
 These attractions can get busy during the afternoon, so we recommend visiting at opening times for the most relaxing experience.

-Trip destinations outside of the UK
+Trip Destinations Outside of the UK

 6. Majorca, Spain